great-expectations/great_expectations/docs/guides/connecting_to_your_data/advanced/how_to_configure_a_dataconnector_for_splitting_and_sampling_a_file_system_or_blob_store.md

 ---
 import Prerequisites from '../../connecting_to_your_data/components/prerequisites.jsx'

-This guide will help you configure `Splitting` and `Sampling` for ny files type data store (e.g., filesystem, cloud blob storage) using a `Configured Asset Data Connector` (the same `Splitting` and `Sampling` configuration options can be readily applied to an `Inferred Asset Data Connector` as well).
+This guide will help you configure `Splitting` and `Sampling` for any files type data store (e.g., filesystem, cloud blob storage) using a `Configured Asset Data Connector` (the same `Splitting` and `Sampling` configuration options can be readily applied to an `Inferred Asset Data Connector` as well).

 The `Splitting` and `Sampling` mechanisms provided by Great Expectations serve as additional tools for `Partitioning` your data at various levels of granularity: